SaadAlajlan/capstonesaad/README.md

 ### About the project

-This api allows you to add coffee shops to visit with there rating and thier recommended product. and you can check the once that you visited already
+This api allows you to add coffee shops to visit with the rating of the coffee shop and the recommended product. and you can check the coffee shops that you visited and check the recommended product

 ### Installing Dependencies